 Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Container homes are expected to rise from $44,000 in 2018 to over $73,000 by 2025 in market share.
 That's about $4,300 every year, a CAGR of 6% in under seven years.
-Cargotechture has grown over the years as more and more people become interested in these building blocks.
+"Cargotechture" (turning shipping containers into living spaces) has grown over the years as more and more people become interested in these building blocks.

 As the use of storage containers becomes widespread in the USA, many states and counties have taken up laws, codes, and building permits to regulate the use of land.
 More so, multiple regulating committees have taken up the task to guide citizens and residents on the necessary legalities of having a container home.

-In this article, we shall have a look at the requirements needed to own or use a container home in the State of California, specifically Los Angeles.
+In this article, we shall have a look at the requirements needed to own or use a container home anywhere in the state of California, including Los Angeles.

 Are Container Homes Legal in California?

 Yes.
 As long as the construction falls within the building codes and zoning requirements, one can legally modify shipping containers into residential units.